kubestash/docs/docs/setup/install/troubleshooting/index.md

 section_menu_id: setup
 ---

+# Troubleshooting Kubestash

+This guide will show you how to troubleshoot some common KubeStash installation issues.

 ## Installing in GKE Cluster

-If you are installing Stash on a GKE cluster, you will need cluster admin permissions to install Stash operator.
-Run the following command to grant admin permision to the cluster.
+If you are installing KubeStash on a GKE cluster, you will need cluster admin permissions to install KubeStash operator.
+Run the following command to grant admin permission to the cluster.

 ```bash
 $ kubectl create clusterrolebinding "cluster-admin-$(whoami)" \